sofiaregis/roadsgraph/README.md

 ## Description

 Parses a Grid in CSV format containing positional information of buildings (uniquely identified with integer IDs) and roads.
-Generates Graph in .dot file format (Graphviz) that displays information on building connections to roads, connection between roads, changes in road widths, and road ends, which is then later converted to SVG using Graphviz to be displayed.
+Generates Graph using Graphviz that displays information on building connections to roads, connection between roads, changes in road widths, and road ends, which is then later converted to SVG.

 ## Features

 - Parse the Grid CSV file and print it to the console.
 - Generate and display PNG image from Grid CSV file, for better visualization.
-- Generate Graph in .dot file format
+- Generate Graph using Graphviz format
-- Convert .dot file format into SVG and display it
+- Render Graph into SVG and display it

 ## Grid CSV Definition